Match the report title.

 Ready to retry?

-Upload the same EPUB that Apple Books, Google Play Books, Draft2Digital, or another store rejected.
-The report can show whether the issue maps to a supported EPUB structure check.
+Upload the same EPUB that Apple Books or Google Play Books rejected.
+The report shows whether the issue maps to a supported structure repair and checks the repaired file again before download.

 Upload EPUB to scanFAQ